evandana/evandana.github.io/_posts/2015-08-03-angular-multi-select-dropdown.markdown

 ### UI-Select

 Previously [UI-Select2][ngSelect2]
+[Documentation][uiSelect]

 ![UI-Select snapshot]({{ site.url }}/assets/uiselect/uiselect.png)

 #### Overview

-This 100% AngularJS solution provides multi-select options for variations on customizable dropdowns.
+This 100% AngularJS solution provides a customizable multi-select dropdown angular directive.
 Once an item has been selected, it is removed from the dropdown list and becomes a "remove this item" button with customizable label.

 #### Try it
 [Plnkr.co][select2try]